 Doctor of Chiropractic course approval:

 (see approval information below)

-Alaska, Colorado, Connecticut, Delaware, District of Columbia, Georgia (approval 2021-653 Examination Procedure/Diagnoses), Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.
+Alaska, Colorado, Connecticut, Delaware, District of Columbia, Georgia (approval 2021-653 Examination Procedure/Diagnoses), Idaho, Illinois, Iowa, Kansas, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Tennessee (board approved), Utah, Vermont, Virginia, Washington, Wyoming.

 WebExercises is recognized by the PACE program of the Federation of Chiropractic Licensing Boards.
 PACE (Providers of Approved Continuing Education) is a Federation of Chiropractic Licensing Boards (FCLB) organization.
 Approved providers offer the highest standards of education and abide by guidelines and standards outlined by PACE to maintain approval status.
 Courses need to be listed with PACE and receive an approval number.
 PACE approved providers are accepted by the following Chiropractic State Boards: Alaska, Connecticut, DC, Idaho, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Montana, Nebraska, Nevada, New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, South Dakota, Utah, Vermont, Virginia, Washington, Wyoming.